Huntington Beach Oil Spill: Houston-Based Amplify Energy Owns Rig That Spilled Oil Into Waters Off Orange County

 HUNTINGTON BEACH (CBSLA) — Amplify Energy, the Houston-based company that owns the rig that spilled 126,000 gallons of oil into the waters off Huntington Beach, saw its stock plunge Monday at the prospect of massive fines and penalties.

 The spill, which was first detected Saturday, happened in federal waters at the offshore Elly Platform, about nine miles off the coast.
-It belongs to Amplify Energy Corporation.
-The rig was built in 1980 and processes crude oil from two other platforms.READ MORE: Huntington Beach Oil Spill: OC Coastline Closed As Crews Work To Contain 'Potential Ecological Disaster'
+It is run by Beta Offshore, a subsidiary of Amplify Energy Corporation.
+The rig was built in 1980 and processes crude oil from two other platforms that is transported via 41-year-old pipes at the bottom of the ocean.READ MORE: Shannen Doherty Wins $6.3M In Woolsey Fire Lawsuit

 Amplify is a small, independent oil company with 222 employees that was created in 2017 out of the bankruptcy of another small oil company called Memorial Production Partners.
 The rig in question was built in the late 1970s and early 1980s and is inspected every other year, according to Amplify CEO Martyn Willsher.

+Capt.
+Rebecca Ore of the U.S. Coast Guard suggested that the presence of container ships waiting to offload their shipments at the Ports of LA and Long Beach may have played a role in the oil spill.

 The company’s shares have plunged about 44% in early trading Monday, the first day of trading since the spill was discovered.
-The company said in August it had spent $1.7 million to increase its operations at the federal lands off the Southern California coast.MORE NEWS: Huntington Beach Oil Spill: Public Warned To Avoid Consuming Fish, Shellfish Caught In OC
+The company said in August it had spent $1.7 million to increase its operations at the federal lands off the Southern California coast.MORE NEWS: Enormous Huntington Beach Oil Spill Closes Dana Point Harbor Indefinitely

 Amplify’s processing operation, which includes about 70 wells, has been entirely shut down as the investigation and clean-up from the oil spill continues.